contentful/storageroom-to-contentful.rb/README.md

 Example:
 ```
         "name": "Symbols",
         "identifier": "symbol_tag",
         "input_type": "Symbol",
 ```
 #### Array
 StorageRoom has a field type: ```Array``` which is not directly referred in Contentful.
-As n equivalent it can be treated as a Symbols.
+As n equivalent it can be treated as a ```Multiple Symbols```.
 To create a multiple ```Symbols``` you must change ```input_type``` to ```Array``` and add an additional parameter:
 ```"link": "Symbol"```

-#### Locale
-* Entries in Contetnful can be localized.
-When importing Entry from StoragRoom to Contentful, some entry may have attribute named as 'locale'.
-If the value of this attribute will not be the same as the ```code``` of locale in Contentful, create entry fails.

 Example:
 ```
         "name": "Symbols",
         "identifier": "symbol_tag",
         "input_type": "Array",
         "link": "Symbol"
 ```

+#### Locale
+Entries in Contetnful can be localized.
+When importing Entry from StoragRoom to Contentful, some entry may have attribute named as 'locale'.
+If the value of this attribute will not be the same as the ```code``` of locale in Contentful, create entry fails.

 ##Association

  ```
         1. OneAssociationField (To-One)
         2. ManyAssociationField (To-Many)
  ```
 #### OneAssociationField (To-One)